brettlazarine/AdhocBoostrap/README.md

   cards
   carousel

-Boostrap components were personally added to match a provided design spec.
+Bootstrap components were personally added to match a provided design spec.